State surveys 3,200 people in search for the source of University of Arkansas E. coli infections

-FAYETTEVILLE -- The state Health Department surveyed 3,200 individuals in a search for the source of E. coli infections affecting about 100 students, the University of Arkansas said in a statement Monday.
+FAYETTEVILLE -- The state Department of Health surveyed 3,200 individuals in a search for the source of E. coli infections affecting about 100 students, the University of Arkansas said in a statement Monday.

-The type of E. coli involved in this incident are Shiga toxin-producing, a kind serious enough that anyone experiencing serious symptoms should seek immediate medical attention, the department says.
+The type of E. coli involved in these cases are Shiga toxin-producing, a kind serious enough that anyone experiencing serious symptoms should seek immediate medical attention, the department says.

-Serious symptoms include: diarrhea and fever higher than 102 degrees, diarrhea for more than three days without improving, bloody diarrhea, vomiting so much you cannot keep liquids down, and dehydration as shown by less urination, a dry mouth and throat, and dizziness when standing up
+Serious symptoms include: diarrhea and fever higher than 102 degrees, diarrhea for more than three days without improving, bloody diarrhea, throwing up so much you cannot keep liquids down and dehydration as shown by less urination, a dry mouth and throat and dizziness when standing up.

 Current information and any updates about the outbreak are posted by the university at health.uark.edu/ecoli.php online.